 - Memory Usage: Displays how much memory is in use and how much is available.

 - Query wait states: Activities that contribute to the time it takes the database to service the request.
 The wait states consuming the most time may point to performance bottlenecks.
-For example, db file sequential reads may be caused by segment header contention on indexes or by disk contention.
+For example, database file sequential reads may be caused by segment header contention on indexes or by disk contention.

 - Session List: A table describing database usage instances and their properties.
 The database session is the application interaction with the database, a new session is started for each request.
 The columns displayed are database dependent.